Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

-To be clear, 5-6 days a week our dogs mostly get kibble.
-When we add non-processed food, it's mostly self-cooked meat and not necessarily raw.
+To be clear, our dogs mostly get kibble 5-6 days a week.
+When we add non-processed food, it's mostly self-cooked meat that is not necessarily raw.

 Raw food additions to the menu are rather small and parasite-safe.
 Decent kibble allows you to balance the nutritional intake more easily, so if you don't have the time to research and experiment safely, just go with time-tested formulas.
 If you want to try raw dog food for your German Shepherd, talk to your vet first.
 Don't risk your dog's health by recklessly trying something new because it sounds healthy.

 In this article, we’re going to outline the how’s and why's of feeding a German Shepherd a raw food diet.
 After reading this article you’ll be able to make a well-informed decision about whether or not you’re going to take your Shepherd onto a raw food diet.
 Keep in mind that we'll focus more on the raw food positives.

 By and large, the main reason that you would want to feed your dog a raw food diet is the same reason that you would want to eat raw food yourself: It is less processed.
 Processing food can affect its nutritional makeup in ways that are undesirable, resulting in food that is less healthy for you and your pup.

 This is obviously more apparent in pre-packaged, highly processed foods—like dog food.
 While dog food may have the nutrients and ingredients listed, have no doubt in your mind that your dog would do much better off, and receive a higher nutritional count, if they were getting these foods raw (or at least cooked and processed at home).